10 Nov A Beginner’s Guide to Using Pennsylvania’s Medicaid Waiver for Home Care

 What if I exceed the financial eligibility for the program?

-There may still be options for getting CHC Medicaid waiver.
 If you find yourself or your loved one in a position to need care but are over the financial threshold, you should contact an elder law attorney to discuss strategies to assist you in your goal.

 At Chosen Family Home Care, we can discuss some of these strategies with interested individuals and help make referrals to elder law attorneys as needed.
 There are different considerations, but one of them includes a “spend down” option.
 This is basically a way to spend one’s income or assets to the point that they eventually fall within the financial criteria of the program.
 Contact us today so we can learn more about your situation and help advise you.